CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

 ##Optional additions (if I'm feeling adventurous):

+  1. A text input for noting the goal of the current pomodoro

-  1. A button to push to add a mark for if the user got distracted, and tally marks for each distraction
+  2. A button to push to add a mark for if the user got distracted, and tally marks for each distraction

-  1a.
+  2a.
 The option to add a reason for each distraction, which the user can mouse over to see

-  2. A selection of alarm sounds
+  3. A selection of alarm sounds

-  3. The option to save multiple time presets
+  4. The option to save multiple time presets

-  4. Allow playing sounds at intervals, like a clock's ticking
+  5. Allow playing sounds at intervals, like a clock's ticking

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)